python-excel/xlrd/README.md

 PLEASE NOTE: This library currently has no active maintainers.
 You are advised to use [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/) instead.
-If you absolutely have to read .xls files, then xlrd will probably still work for you, but please do not submit issues complaining that this library will not read you corrupted or non-standard file.
+If you absolutely have to read .xls files, then xlrd will probably still work for you, but please do not submit issues complaining that this library will not read your corrupted or non-standard file.
 Just because Excel or some other piece of software opens your file does not mean it is a valid xls file.

 For more background to this: https://groups.google.com/d/msg/python-excel/P6TjJgFVjMI/g8d0eWxTBQAJ